Intro to School Gardens

 - Teaching in Nature's Classroom provides garden-based learning principles, best practices, and case study examples.

 - FoodCorps Montana Lessons: Developed by the 2015-2016 FoodCorps Montana service members, this curriculum aims to provide educators across Montana with a cohesive set of seasonal and culturally appropriate lessons that offer opportunities for students to have hands-on experiences with their food in the classroom, garden, and cafeteria.
 The lessons are free and available for anyone to use, but please register to use the FoodCorps Montana Statewide Curriculum.
-The curriculum folders are found here.
+Click here for the cirriculum folders..

 Cayuse Prairie School student inspects compost from Dirt Rich composting facility in Columbia Falls.

-- MontGuides for Growing Vegetables in Montana (including specific help on garlic, herbs, asparagus and tomatoes, as well as general guidelines)
+- Yard and Garden MontGuides (including specific help on garlic, herbs, asparagus and tomatoes, as well as general guidelines)

 - Gardening Videos: Gateway Greening created a Teachers in the Garden video series that provides great information on the following topics:Seed Starting Indoors